History of the foreign policy of the United States: Missionaries to China, 1830–1940s

+Extensive fund-raising and publicity campaigns were held across the U.S. The Catholics in America also supported large mission operations in China.

+President Woodrow Wilson was in touch with his former Princeton students who were missionaries in China, and he strongly endorsed their work.

 Civil War and the Gilded Age: 1861–1897

 American Civil War

 Every nation was officially neutral throughout the American Civil War, and none recognized the Confederacy.
 That marked a major diplomatic achievement for Secretary Seward and the Lincoln Administration.
 France, under Napoleon III, had invaded Mexico and installed a puppet regime; it hoped to negate American influence.
 France therefore encouraged Britain in a policy of mediation suggesting that both would recognize the Confederacy.
 Washington repeatedly warned that meant war.
-The British textile industry depended on cotton from the South, but it had stocks to keep the mills operating for a year and in any case the industrialists and workers carried little weight in British politics.
+The British textile industry depended on cotton from the South, but it had stocks to keep the mills operating for a year; in addition, industrialists and workers carried little weight in British politics.
 A war would cut off vital shipments of American food, wreak havoc on the British merchant fleet, and cause the immediate loss of Canada.
 Britain therefore refused to go along with French schemes.

 Washington's policy was deficient in 1861 in terms of appealing to European public opinion.
 Diplomats had to explain that United States was not committed to the ending of slavery, but instead they repeated legalistic arguments about the unconstitutionality of secession.
 Confederate spokesman, on the other hand, were much more successful by ignoring slavery and instead focusing on their struggle for liberty, their commitment to free trade, and the essential role of cotton in the European economy.
 In addition, the European aristocracy (the dominant factor in every major country) was "absolutely gleeful in pronouncing the American debacle as proof that the entire experiment in popular government had failed.
 European government leaders welcomed the fragmentation of the ascendant American Republic."

-Elite opinion in Britain tended to favor the Confederacy, while public opinion tended to favor the United States.
+Elite opinion in Britain tended to favor the Confederate States of America, while public opinion tended to favor the United States.
 Large-scale trade continued in both directions with the United States, with the Americans shipping grain to Britain while Britain sent manufactured items and munitions.
 Immigration continued into the United States.
 British trade with the Confederacy was limited, with a trickle of cotton going to Britain and hundreds of thousands of munitions slipped in by numerous small blockade runners.
 The Confederate strategy for securing independence was largely based on the hope of military intervention by Britain and France, but Confederate diplomacy proved inept.
 With the announcement of the Emancipation Proclamation in September 1862, it became a war against slavery that most British supported.